matplotlib/CZI_2024-06_mpl/proposal.md

 The proposed work can be broadly classified into three parts:

 - on-going and routine maintenance of Matplotlib;
-- implementation of several mid-sized features;
+- implementation of several mid-to-large sized features;
 - community and project management.

-These tasks underpin the long term health of the library but are ill-suited to be accomplished solely with volunteer effort.
+These tasks underpin the long term health of the library but are ill-suited to volunteer effort alone.

 The primary component of the proposed work is the continued maintenance of Matplotlib.
 Maintenance covers a wide range of tasks including triaging and fixing bugs, reviewing Pull Requests, tagging and building releases, and keeping the continuous integration services running.
 These tasks are essential for the project's health; though each individually is small, they are frequently time critical and tedious.
-It is unfair and impractical to rely solely on volunteers to accomplish such tasks.

-For the past 42 months CZI EOSS support for developers has had a positive effect on the project by complementing and enabling, not replacing, volunteer work.
+Starting from early 2020 CZI EOSS provided critical support for dedicated developers to fill this need.
 We propose to continue this effort.
-The dedicated support has allowed us to promptly fix critical bugs --- including a Python version specific segfault in a new CPython release --- and extremely subtle bugs, such as a bug in generating correct color palette in PDF output.

 In addition to routine maintenance there are substantial improvements to the library that can require concentrated effort.
 We propose to focus on three